SIGNA

 • Starting and maintaining on-campus organizations/clubs

-• Joining the support group for and by autistic UMD undergraduate students.
-Day/time/location and contact forthcoming!
+• Joining the student group for and by autistic UMD undergraduate students.
+Day/time/location may change each semester. http://autism.umd.edu/autism-student-group.html

 • Participating in campus or smaller group events (e.g., sports & music events, meals, other social outings, family meet & greet, etc.)